ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 ```

 Theme directories that you define have priority over the ones defined in `templates_theme_paths`.
-This ensures that it is always possible to override a template at the application level.
+This ensures that it's always possible to override a template at the application level.

 You can also add a global override directory, by listing paths without assigning them to a theme: